jmid/lcheck/README.md

 where the -<-> arrow is supposed to resemble a function arrow ---> with an associated lattice ordering.

-Other "property arrows" include -$-> for testing strictness and -~-> for testing invariance.
+Other "property arrows" include -$-> for testing strictness, -~-> for testing invariance, and -%-> for testing distributivity.

 The functor: